-The rise of remote work has introduced a slew of new cybersecurity risks to businesses who now have to deal with employees who are:
+The rise of remote work has introduced a slew of new cybersecurity risks to businesses that now have to deal with employees who are:

-Each of these presents a unique cybersecurity challenge which exemplifies the importance of endpoint protection to ensure that you aren’t leaving your business exposed to threats.
+Each of these presents a unique cybersecurity challenge that exemplifies the importance of endpoint protection to ensure that you aren’t leaving your business exposed to threats.

 In order to answer this question, you need to evaluate your business and be able to answer questions like: